edemaine/cocreate/doc/README.md

 buttons.
 You can also zoom using a scroll wheel while holding <kbd>Ctrl</kbd>, or using a touchpad's zoom gesture (typically two-finger pinching).
+On a multitouch device (most tablets and laptops with touchscreens), two-finger dragging also activates pan and zoom.

 Cocreate remembers your last view (pan and zoom) of each page that you visit (via the browser's local storage), so that you can easily pick up where you left off.